Spoilers for STRAIN and Mobile Suit Gundam ahead.

 Yes, because some scientists bastards 600 years prior to the start of the anime abused little girls, Ralph loses all faith in his species and decides that humanity must be eradicated in its entirety.
 A humanity that, by my estimates, will probably contain millions of little girls.
 Some of them probably fairly alien in nature, considering humanity is spread out across countless planets and space stations in this setting.

 His motivation is weak, generic, and completely falls apart the moment anybody challenges him on it, which honestly drags an otherwise intriguing anime down.
 So much of Sara’s development hinges on this man, from the very start of episode 1 you are left wondering what happened to him and why he changed so drastically.
-She and the audience and are waiting for the big reveal and this really called for something interesting, developed, and shocking.
+She and the audience are waiting for the big reveal and this really called for something interesting and developed.
 The reveal should have elicited surprise and maybe even a tinge of sympathy in the viewer; instead, it made me ask “is that really what you are this angry about?”

 I am sure author Masanao Akahoshi wanted to do something cool here and reveal some dark secret of the anime’s setting, but it’s not really that shocking.
 We know this is a world where babies have their brains harvested to turn them into engines for cool murder robots.
 If we were meant to be stunned by the notion that scientists in this world did some shady stuff to cute aliens, the least he could have done was not make it something that happened 8 lifetimes ago.